Slingshot: Use and history

 Slingshots are also occasionally used in angling to disperse bait over an area of water, so that fish may be attracted.

 A home-made derivative of a slingshot also exists, consisting of a rubber balloon cut in half and tied to a tubular object such as the neck of a plastic bottle, or a small pipe.
 The projectile is inserted through the tube and into the cut balloon, and the user stretches the balloon to launch the projectile.
 These so-called "balloon guns" are sometimes made as a substitute to ordinary slingshot, and are often used to create the "shotgun" effect with several projectiles fired at once.

+In modern times the slingshot has been used by civilians against governments.
+Examples of this are Hong Kong during the 2019-2020 protests where they were used against the Hong Kong Police Force, by the Palestinians against Israeli forces. and by the Ukrainians during the Maidan Revolution in 2014.

 Military use

 Slingshots have been used as military weapons, but primarily by guerrilla forces due to the easily available resources and technology required to construct one.
 Such guerrilla groups included the Irish Republican Army; prior to the 2003 invasion of Iraq, Saddam Hussein released a propaganda video demonstrating slingshots as a possible insurgency weapon for use against invading forces.

-Slingshots have also been used by the military to launch unmanned aerial vehicles (UAVs).
+Slingshots have also been used by the United States military to launch unmanned aerial vehicles (UAVs).
 Two crew members form the fork, with an elastic cord stretched between them to provide power to launch the small aircraft.

 On the Battle of Marawi, the soldiers of the Philippine Army's elite Scout Rangers were observed using slingshots with grenades as an improvised mortar to attack Maute and Abu Sayyaf forces.

 Sport

-There are competitions, quite popular in Spain, Italy and China.
+There are championships, both regional and international, that are quite popular in Spain and are organized by the Spanish Association of Sports Slingshots (Spanish: Asociación Española de Tirachinas Deportivo).
+There are also ones in Italy and China.
+Each participant is placed ten metres away from the target, which is the international standard.
+International slingshot competitions have also expanded in recent years, including organized events in Germany and the United States, where standardized target distances and safety regulations mirror those used in Spain.